counternote/counternote/spec.md

 ### Start

 A [start][start] is the first [phone][phone] or *linguistic onset* of a [word][word].
-All of these sounds are found in American English, but the letters
+All of these sounds are found in American English, but the letters `c`, `q`, and `x` have been reassigned to tʃ 'ch', kʷ 'qu', and ʃ 'sh'.
+Because the American English 'r' is exceptionally weird, a trilled 'r' is also right.
+Curiously, most languages have a 'ch' kind of sound, but way fewer have its voiced counterpart 'j', so if you have trouble, just say the 'ch' sound while keeping your vocal cords vibrating.
+A ʒ 'zh' consonant can be substituted, but it does mess with the order of articulation.

-The standard starting consonants with their points of articulation are as follows:
+The standard starting consonants with their points of articulation going from “high”  to “low” are as follows:

     —————————————————————————————————
       GLYPH    IPA    PRONUNCIATION